 Logbooks for truck drivers have been a source of controversy for decades.
 Originally meant to ensure that drivers were alert and well rested when behind the wheel, some people contend that they have just the opposite effect, encouraging truckers to falsify records and/or use illegal drugs to stay awake longer.
 How widespread such abuses are is a matter of debate.
-Due to the move towards electronic logging methods, however, such concerns may soon become a thing of the past.
+Due to the move towards electronic logging devices, however, such concerns may soon become a thing of the past.

 Electronic logging programs work along with GPS systems to record hours of service (HOS) records automatically.
 They include start times, days on duty, the amount of drive time since the last rest period, cumulative drive times within an 8-day period, and total distance covered within a 24-hour period.
 Sleeper berth and off-duty times are also recorded.